-Our Affiliates cover a wide array of Indigenous communities, tribal groups and bioregions.
-They begin their affiliate relationship with Seventh Generation Fund at different points of entry.
+Our Affiliates cover a wide array of Indigenous communities, tribal groups, and bioregions.
+They begin their affiliate relationship with the Seventh Generation Fund at different points of entry.
 Some groups become Affiliates for just a short duration in order to become established or to accomplish a particular program or project.
-In these instances, an Affiliate may only need our organizational expertise for fiscal management and program development, implementation and support.
+In these instances, an Affiliate may only need our organizational expertise for fiscal management and program development, implementation, and support.
 For example, we might offer training in setting up by-laws or establishing a Board of Directors.

 Other projects remain affiliated with SGF on a long-term basis – some have been with us for over a decade.
-Generally, the core goal of the SGF Affiliate Program is to build the capacity and knowledge base of the programs and projects we support so that they can “spin off” in a few years and become independent of SGF’s oversight and fiscal management.
+Generally, the core goal of the SGF Affiliate Program is to build the capacity and knowledge base of the programs and projects we support so that they can “spin-off” in a few years and become independent of SGF’s oversight and fiscal management.
 When this happens, there is no longer a fiduciary relationship or any management by SGF of grant funding or donations.

 Affiliate applications are not being accepted at this time.

 Seventh Generation Fund Affiliates FY 2022 – 2023